 When to book your cheap business class flight to Sydney

 As Australia is in the southern hemisphere, the seasons are opposite to those in Europe and North America.
 Winters are cool, but not intolerable.
 Summers can get very hot, but that is usually the best time to hit the beach.
 Major events during the summer, such as the Sydney Festival and Mardi Gras, tend to draw big crowds of international visitors.
 Consequently, prices for airfare and accommodation tend to be lower in the winter.
-The highest prices are usually found between December and March.
-Sydney is a long way from North America and Europe.
+The highest prices are usually found in the dates between December and March.
+Sydney is a long way to fly from North America and Europe.
+However many major airlines including Virgin, British Airways etc. have frequent flights making airfares vary.
 Flight time from New York is 21 hours, from Los Angeles is 13 hours, from Toronto is 22 hours, and from London is 23 hours.

 Our experts at letsflycheaper.com have the experience and connections to find you a cheap business class flight to Sydney.
 Contact us today!